With effect from 1st December 2018

 18. IBAS will at all times store all data and documents securely and act in accordance with the Data Protection Act 2018 and its own Data Protection Policy.
 It must be understood by Operators and Customers that the nature of the adjudication process relating to disputed gambling transactions is facilitated by the maintenance of confidence.
 Accordingly IBAS will maintain the confidence of submissions, save in instances where it is obliged to disclose material to its legal advisors or any relevant regulatory body, or as required by law.

-20. Subject to any subsequent court judgement, the IBAS ruling will be binding on all parties to the Dispute and will conclude IBAS's handling of the Dispute and its obligation under these Terms and Conditions to the Customer and Operator.
+20. The issuing of a ruling and the consideration of any related request for review (see 21) shall conclude IBAS's obligation under these Terms and Conditions to the Customer and Operator.
 IBAS will not then enter into correspondence in relation to a Dispute with either party unless IBAS in its absolute discretion considers it appropriate.

 21. IBAS may, in its absolute discretion, undertake a review of a ruling which it has issued but then only in exceptional circumstances and provided that a request for review is received within 40 days of the notifying of the decision to the parties.
 The decision to review will rest solely with the Chief Executive and will only be undertaken if there is compelling evidence to suggest that a ruling may have been wrong, for example, if it is clear that the Panel has adjudicated upon the basis of factually incorrect information or if it appears that there has been an obvious misinterpretation of the relevant rules.
 The parties will be informed as soon as reasonably practical of a decision to refuse a review and in the event of a review being undertaken, IBAS will notify the parties of the outcome of the review simultaneously.